beatcoinpl/Private-API/README.md

 ## Trades
-offers actually in the market
+All active offers on the exchange

 Inputs: